 As the summer heat sets in, take steps to protect your garden and backyard.
 Here are some expert tips to help you maintain your outdoor space during the hot summer months:

 - Water early in the day.
 The best time to water your plants is early in the morning before the sun gets too high in the sky.
 This will give the plants a chance to absorb the water before it evaporates in the heat.

 - Use mulch.
 A layer of mulch helps to keep the soil moist and cool.
 It also helps to prevent weeds from growing.

 - Choose drought-tolerant plants.
 If you live in an area with limited water, or if you simply want to save on your water bill, choose plants that can tolerate dry conditions.
 There are many beautiful and durable plants that thrive in hot, dry climates.

 - Be careful with fertilizers.
 Over-fertilizing can cause problems for both people and plants.
 Use organic fertilizer sparingly, or better yet, choose a slow-release fertilizer that will last throughout the season.

-You can also hire the services of a landscaping company who can take care of the upkeep, including cutting grass and taking care of weeding, trimming, and watering.
+You can also hire the services of a landscaping company that can take care of the upkeep, including cutting grass and taking care of weeding, trimming, and watering.